jeffhowarth/eeprimer/lessons/global_oceans.md

 // Apply function to make images for fall, summer, spring, winter
-// for both chlorophyl-a and sea surface temperatures.
+// for both chlorophyll-a and sea surface temperatures.